 By most accounts, there are more than 250,000 words in the English language.

 For example, I’ve always been quite fond of platypus; I smile every time I hear myself say it.

 For some reason, there happens to be a soft spot in my heart for the word kerfuffle too.

 And I probably shouldn’t admit this, but I also find myself occasionally thinking of ways to insert words like

-Continue reading Why the Best Household CEOs Like Saying ‘No’
+Continue reading The Best Household CEOs Understand the Power of Saying ‘No’

 (This is a guest post by Tali Wee of Zillow.)

 An investment property is likely to initially cost more than a single-family home.
 Buyers donâ€™t get the loan benefits of buying an owner-occupied property.
 Plus, multiple residents increase the likelihood of accidents and structural damage to the home.
 Landlords are liable for most of the maintenance issues required for the property.
 Between the large sum of money invested and the probability